+General recommendations of the cluster: -

-Recommendations and suggestions according to the programmes:
+General suggestions of the cluster: -

-Programme 2 (Philosophy, Bachelor programme)

-Recommendation(s): Diversify the list of main literature in the course "Introduction to the Philosophy of Human Rights", in order for it to cover topics listed in the content of the course.
+Recommendations and suggestions according to the programmes: Programme 2 (Philosophy, Bachelor programme) Recommendation(s): Diversify the list of main literature in the course "Introduction to the Philosophy of Human Rights", in order for it to cover topics listed in the content of the course.
 Suggestion(s): Rearrange topics in the courses "Medieval Philosophy" and "Philosophy of New Age" in such a way, that reflects their proper belonging to respective epochs.

-Component 1.5 Academic Course/Subject Complies with requirements Substantially complies with requirements Partially complies with requirements Does not comply with requirements

-Programme 1 (Liberal Arts, \boxtimes

-Bachelor programme)

-Programme 2 (Philosophy, \boxtimes

-Bachelor programme)

-Programme 3 (Philosophy, \boxtimes

-Master programme)

-Programme 4 (Philosophy, \boxtimes

-Doctoral programme)

-1. Educational Programme Objectives, Learning Outcomes and their Compliance with the Programme Complies with requirements Substantially complies with requirements Partially complies with requirements Does not comply with requirements Programme 1 (Liberal Arts, Bachelor programme) X Programme 2 (Philosophy, Bachelor programme) X Programme 3 (Philosophy, Master programme) X Programme 4 (Philosophy, Doctoral programme) X
+Evaluation Component 1.5 Academic Course/Subject Complies with requirements Substantially complies with requirements Partially complies with requirements Does not comply with requirements Programme 1 (Liberal Arts, Bachelor programme) \boxtimes . 🗆 Programme 2 (Philosophy, Bachelor programme) \boxtimes Programme 3 (Philosophy, \boxtimes Master programme) Programme 4 (Philosophy, Doctoral programme) Compliance of the programmes with the standards 1.
+Educational Programme Complies with Substantially Partially complies Does not comply Objectives, Learning Outcomes and their Compliance with the Programme requirements complies with requirements with requirements with requirements Programme 1 (Liberal Arts, Bachelor programme) × Programme 2 (Philosophy, Bachelor programme) × Programme 3 (Philosophy, Master programme) × Programme 4 (Philosophy, ×